J.A.C.K.

 Reviews

-- The paid version does not offer significant advantages over the free version available on the developer's website, leading some to feel that purchasing it is not worth the cost.
+- Some users feel that the paid version does not offer enough additional benefits over the free version available on the developer's website.

 - stability4 mentions